-Turnip or Rutabaga: Which is Which?
+Turnip or Rutabaga: Which Is Which?

 They are relative newcomers, introduced to America in the 19th Century by European immigrants.

 Both vegetables are low in calories, and rich in vitamin C, dietary fiber, potassium, and antioxidants.

-How To Eat
+How To Eat Turnips and Rutabagas

 Both vegetables are peeled before cooking.
 But before peeling a turnip or rutabaga, trim off the top and bottom, to give you a sturdy surface.
 Turnip skin is tender enough to peel with a vegetable peeler, however, rutabagas usually require paring with a knife.